 Division of Property and Assets

-Oregon law requires marital property be divided equitably in a manner that is just and proper in all the circumstances.
-All marital property is subject to being divided by the court in divorce.
-Oregon law considers marital property all real and personal property of either spouse, regardless of whether it is held jointly or individually or acquired before the marriage.
-The fact that one spouse holds the sole title to a particular item of property does not prevent the family law judge from awarding it to the non-titled spouse.
+Oregon law requires that marital property be divided equitably.
+All marital property is subject to this law, including the personal property of either spouse, even if was acquired before marriage.
+The fact that one spouse holds the sole title to a particular item of property won’t necessarily prevent the family law judge from awarding it to the other spouse.

 Marital assets are those items of property acquired by either spouse during the marriage.
 The law carries a rebuttable presumption that both husband and wife have contributed equally to obtaining assets during the marriage, regardless of whether the property is held jointly or separately.
-This means that without evidence to the contrary, the family law judge will assume both parties contributed equally to the acquisition of these assets, and should therefore receive an equal share of the value of that property in divorce.
+This means that without evidence to the contrary, the family law judge will assume both parties contributed equally to the acquisition of these assets, and each should therefore receive an equal share of the value of that property.

 An Oregon family law judge considers several different factors in determining what is fair when dividing marital property, including either spouse’s contribution as a homemaker.
 Our attorneys understand every marriage is unique and that an equal division of property is not always appropriate under the circumstances.
 Let us help you achieve the property award you desire.
 Call our law office today to speak with an attorney about your marital property concerns.